be1le/ML/README.md

-# it's a place where collect various machine learning projects.
+# It's a place where collect various machine learning projects.